sciris/sciris_paper/paper.md

 less time looking things up on StackOverflow (or the other 20+ tabs with the documentation of every single library your new application is built upon).
 Further, Sciris offers an extension to build webapps in Python: ScirisWeb.
-In contrast to [Plotly's Dash](https://github.com/plotly/dash) and [Streamlit] (https://streamlit.io/), which have limited options for customization, ScirisWeb is modular, so users can control which subset they use for a project.
+In contrast to [Plotly's Dash](https://github.com/plotly/dash) and [Streamlit](https://streamlit.io/), which have limited options for customization, ScirisWeb is modular, so users can control which subset they use for a project.
 <!-- NOTE: ^^^^ probably need to specify what sort of customisation is lacking in